 A shopping cart is also a place to collect products people are interested in but may not be ready to buy at the moment.
 That’s why you need to let them save these items and specify this function in the shopping cart UX design.

 c) A wish list.
-It traditionally looks like a heart shaped button, sending the item to the dedicated page and leaving it in the cart.
+It traditionally looks like a heart-shaped button, sending the item to the dedicated page and leaving it in the cart.
 In this case, customers will have to make an additional click to delete it.

 3.6 Displaying Discount Options

-Coupons boost sales because clients get an incentive to buy the product at a bargain price.
+Coupons boost sales because customers get an incentive to buy the product at a bargain price.
 However, coupon fields in the cart may decrease sales.
 It happens if shoppers see the entry field and go to another website searching for a discount code.

 a) A noticeable promo code entry field if discount codes are an essential part of your strategy;